iluwatar/java-design-patterns/resource-acquisition-is-initialization/README.md

 ---
-title: "Mastering RAII: Enhance Resource Management in Java"
+title: "Resource Acquisition Is Initialization in Java: Ensuring Safe Resource Management"
+shortTitle: Resource Acquisition Is Initialization (RAII)
 description: "Discover how the RAII (Resource Acquisition Is Initialization) pattern can streamline resource management in Java.
 Learn to implement RAII with practical examples and improve code reliability and maintenance."
 category: Resource management
 language: en